Putting a Child Up for Adoption at Any Age

 If you are considering adoption for an older child, you may be wondering if there is a maximum age to put a child up for adoption, or if there are age requirements for giving your child up for adoption.

 We’ll work through several scenarios and provide you with information to help you understand your options.
 Regardless of if you can give a child up for adoption at any age, there are professionals and services to support you.
-Many mothers have gone through something similar, and you can make something beautiful out of this hard time.
+Many mothers have gone through something similar, and, like them, you can turn a difficult situation into one full of love and hope.

 Can You “Give Your Child Up” for Adoption at Any Age?